-The amount shown for non-controlling interest on the balance sheet is in relation to a non-controlling interest ownership in the shares of DDI.
-The original investment, valued at \$70,000, was in the form of services rendered in relation to one of the Company's mineral properties and was accordingly recorded as an increase to the cost of this property.
-During the year DDI received additional funds in the amount of \$2,241,078, after deducting share issuance costs from non-related third party investors.
-Non-controlling interests' share of DDI expenses are reflected in the statement of operations (note 5) and are charged as a reduction to the balance sheet account non-controlling interests.
-This balance was eliminated as a result of the DDI distribution (note 5).
+The amount shown for non-controlling interest in the financial statements is in relation to a non-controlling interest ownership in the shares of DDI.
+The original investment, valued at \$70,000, was in the form of services rendered in relation to one of DDI's mineral properties and was accordingly recorded as an increase to the cost of this property.
+During 2011, DDI received additional funds in the amount of \$2,241,078, after deducting share issuance costs from non-related third party investors.
+Non-controlling interests' share of DDI expenses are reflected in the statement of operations (Note 5) and were charged as a reduction to the Balance Sheet account non-controlling interests.
+This balance was eliminated as a result of the DDI distribution (Note 5).